India Africa Trade Council: History

 Namibia Trade office was opened in Chennai under the India Namibia Trade Forum with support from the IATC.
-The office was inaugurated by Gabriel Sinimbo the high commissioner of Namibia in India and the president of the IATC Dr. Asif Iqbal.
+The office was inaugurated byeconomic diplomacy, Gabriel Sinimbo the high commissioner of Namibia in India and the president of the IATC Dr. Asif Iqbal.
 The trade Delegation from Telangana for Pharma and Diamond sectors was announced to Namibia by the high commissioner of Namibia.
 In September 2022, IETO Delegation visited Namibia for the Mining Expo and participated in the India Namibia Conference which also saw the appointment of Kamaldeep Gill as Agriculture Commissioner of the India Africa Trade Council.